arainho/arainho.github.io/howto/2016-01-15-upgrade-openssh-client-to-7.1p2-1.md

 # Update OpenSSH Client to version 7.1p2-1

-Do to bugs CVE-2016-0777, CVE-2016-0778 with need to upgrade our OpenSSH Client on all machines to version 7.1p2-1, or add the line "UseRoaming no" to OpenSSH Client config files. you can check details here [digitalocean]
+Do to bugs CVE-2016-0777, CVE-2016-0778 with need to upgrade our OpenSSH Client on all machines to version 7.1p2-1, or add the line "UseRoaming no" to OpenSSH Client config files. you can check details here [cyberciti.biz] or [digitalocean]

 ### 1. On Linux and FreeBSD